Tushar-Metrani/tushar-metrani/README.md

 ## 👋 Hi there, I'm Tushar!

-- I'm an intermediate full-stack developer building responsive and user-friendly websites and web applications.
+- I'm a full-stack developer building responsive and user-friendly websites and web applications.

 - I strive to write clean, efficient, and maintainable code.